United States Citizen Fund

 USCF Chronic Healthcare (CHC)

 Chronic disease is any ailment that lasts 3 months or longer.
-Approximately 8% of children have a chronic disease while nearly 50% of adults live with a chronic condition.
-That is about 157 million Americans who are affected by chronic disease with 81 million having multiple conditions.
+Approximately 8% of children have chronic disease while nearly 50% of adults live with a chronic condition.
+That is about 167 million Americans who are affected by chronic disease with 81 million having multiple conditions.
 As we age, the chance of developing a chronic ailment increases.
 Chronic disease not only results in a lower quality of life but is responsible for 7 out of 10 deaths.

-Click here to read about USCF Mental Healthcare (CHC).
+Read about USCF Mental Healthcare (MHC).

-Click here to return to USCF Essential Healthcare (EHC).
+Return to USCF Essential Healthcare (EHC).

 What's the password?